ekaestle/amb_noise_tools/README.md

 to get zero crossings from horizontal component CCs (RR,TT).
-Does not support cross-correlations of non-identical components (RT,ZR,...) extract_phase_velocity : Extracts the phase velocity by picking zero crossings. get_smooth_pv : Extracts the phase velocity by smoothing the zero crossings prior to picking.
+Does not support cross-correlations of non-identical components (RT,ZR,...) extract_phase_velocity : Extracts the phase velocity by picking zero crossings. get_smooth_pv : Extracts a smooth phase velocity curve by creating a heatmap from zero crossings prior to picking.

 You can find a short description and the necessary input parameters for each of these functions in the noise.py script itself.
 An additional explanation for the get_smooth_pv function is provided in this folder.